Social Media Background Checks – An Idea Whose Time Has Come

 Toxic behavior can seriously hurt any organization.
 In a study conducted by Cornerstone OnDemand, just one toxic individual on a team of 20 people — a mere 5% of the total group — can lower productivity by as much as 40%, and make employees on that team 54% more likely to leave.
 Indeed, one bad apple can spoil the whole bunch.

 And it can have a powerful impact on the employer’s bottom line.
-According to the Society for Human Resource Management (SHRM), the cost of making a bad hire can be as much as $240,000 (including indirect costs such as lowered productivity, lost time to recruiting and training, and impacts on employee morale).
+According to the Society for Human Resource Management (SHRM), the cost of making a bad hire can be as much as $240,000 (including indirect costs such as lowered productivity, lost time for recruiting and training, and impacts on employee morale).

-Imagine what would happen if the media finds an offensive tweet made by a C-level exec of a large corporation.
+Imagine what would happen if the media found an offensive tweet made by a C-level exec of a large corporation.
 Inflammatory posts can — and have — cost companies dearly in terms of revenue and reputation.

 Types of Social Media Behavior and Attitudes that Should Ring an Alarm